 Increasing prevalence, broadening phenotype, and relationship to other neurodevelopmental disorders

 Experienced clinicians have traditionally been able to fairly quickly assess whether a child has autism.
-However, we are increasingly seeing children with autism diagnoses in whom the classical diagnostic features are not readily apparent.
+However, we are increasingly seeing children with autism diagnoses in whom the classic diagnostic features are not readily apparent.
 This is likely because the diagnostic boundaries of the behavioral phenotype that defines autism have broadened over the past 30 years, and there is now large variability in symptom types, onset, and degree of severity.[1,4] Whereas it is true that the contemporary cohort of patients with autism may include fewer individuals with comorbid intellectual disability, data also indicate a secular trend toward less severe features of autism in subjects with this diagnosis.

 From the 1970s onward, the reported prevalence of autism has increased substantially.
 The condition was previously considered rare and affected less than 0.05% of the population, but by 2015, the prevalence was estimated as at least 1% in both children and adults.
 In 2022, the proportion of children and youth in BC between the ages of 6 and 18 years with an autism diagnosis was 1 in 32 (3%).
 This rate is somewhat higher than that reported by the Public Health Agency of Canada, which noted that in 2019, 1 in 50 (2%) of Canadian children and youth aged 1 to 17 years were diagnosed with autism.